 Everyone entering the competition venue is required to enter through a metal detector.
-Any items restricted by the venue, including knives, concealed weapons, e-cigarettes, lighters, or any items that slow down the entry process are prohibited.
+Any items restricted by the venue, including knives, concealed weapons, e-cigarettes/vape pens, lighters, or any items that slow down the entry process are prohibited.
+No food or beverages are allowed in most courthouses.

-1.6 Use of Competition Venues
+1.4 Use of Competition Venues

 Teams shall not use competition venues the day prior to a competition.
 Teams shall not reserve extra meeting space, conference rooms, side rooms, and/or courtrooms on the day of competition.
-Teams and their visitors may not move furniture or bring food and beverages into the courtroom and in some cases, the courthouse entirely.
 Any courthouse used for purposes of scrimmaging or practicing should be used with the same standard of care and appreciation expected on the day of competition.

-1.7 Participation in All Rounds Assigned
+1.5 Participation in All Rounds Assigned

-Teams are required to participate in all competing and bye rounds assigned.
-Other than in a case of an emergency pursuant to Rule 1.3 Emergencies, a team that forfeits a round is automatically disqualified and ineligible to compete the following school year.
+Teams are required to participate in all competition and/or bye rounds assigned.
+Other than a case of an emergency pursuant to Rule 3.6 Emergencies, a team that forfeits a round is automatically disqualified and ineligible to compete the following school year.

-1.8 Forms of Team Participation
+1.6 Forms of Team Participation